Western Digital takes legal action to block sale of Toshiba's chip unit

 All of Toshiba's bonds are trading below par, including 30 billion yen in debt maturing on July 26.
 The cost of insuring against default on Toshiba's five-year yen debt in the market for credit default swaps TOSB5YJPAC=MG was indicated 8 basis points higher at 388/418 basis points.

-(Reporting by Makiko Yamazaki; Additional reporting by Kentaro Hamada in Tokyo and Umesh Desai in Hong Kong; Editing by Nick Zieminski and Edwina Gibbs)
+(Additional reporting by Kentaro Hamada in Tokyo and Umesh Desai in Hong Kong)